2020PB/police-brutality/reports/Illinois.md

 ### Police shove and pepper spray protesters | August 15th

-Police charge into a crowd of protesters.
+Police charge into a crowd of protesters at the intersection of North Dearborn and West Washington Streets.
 One protester falls and police surround them.
 Other protesters attempt to help the protester up and are pepper sprayed.

 tags: less-lethal, pepper-spray, protester, push, shove, spray

 id: il-chicago-23

-geolocation:
+geolocation: 41.8832394,-87.629571

 **Links**